Welcome to the Viking Ship Museum

 Exhibitions

-The museum displays both permanent and temporary exhibitions.
+The museum features both permanent and temporary exhibitions.

 Read more about the museum’s current exhibitions here.